Qatar files WTO complaint over embargo by Gulf neighbors

 The WTO confirmed that it had received the complaint.

+The UAE's economy ministry said in a statement that "the economic measures taken against Qatar don't contradict [WTO] agreements [because they pertain to] national security."

+That argument is likely to form the basis of the group's defense at the WTO, which has in the past allowed exceptions based on national security concerns.

-Representatives for the United Arab Emirates, Bahrain and Saudi Arabia did not immediately respond to requests for comment.
+Representatives for Bahrain and Saudi Arabia did not immediately respond to requests for comment.

-But in a joint statement on July 1, the three Gulf states and Egypt said they had informed the WTO that their actions were "based on the practice of their sovereign rights guaranteed by the international law and protection of their national security."

 Related: Isolated Qatar is defiant.
 What happens next?